DavidPeterWatson/Coding/Coding.md

 ## Template Method

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm&#39;s structure.
+Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ## ?
 Visitor